Channing Frye: College

-Post-player career
+Post-playing career

 On October 30, 2019, the NBC Sports Northwest announced that Frye joined their crew to co-host their new podcast program, Talkin’ Blazers Podcast.

-Channing Frye has also worked as a Studio Analyst for NBATV since 2020 and a fill-in Studio analyst for the NBA on TNT since 2021.
+Frye has also worked as a Studio Analyst for NBATV since 2020 and a fill-in Studio analyst for the NBA on TNT since 2021.
+Channing Frye is also a proud supporter of the Purple Penguins of the AFF league, where his brother-in-law Sam Nelson is on the team.

 Personal life

 Frye is the son of the late Thomas Frye and the late Karen Mulzac-Frye.
-Fellow NBA player and former teammate, Tobias Harris, is Frye's cousin.
+Fellow NBA player and former teammate Tobias Harris is Frye's cousin.
 His grandfather, John Mulzac, was a member of the Tuskegee Airmen.
+Henry Frye, first black Chief Justice of the North Carolina Supreme Court, is his granduncle, as the brother to Channing's grandfather Thomas Frye.

 Frye and his wife, Lauren (née Lisoski), have 4 children.

 In 2007, Frye established The Channing Frye Foundation.
 The foundation was founded with the goal of pointing youth in a positive and healthy direction.
 In 2010, Frye and his wife established The Frye Family Foundation in order to give back to the communities that are important to the Fryes, in particular, Portland, Oregon and Phoenix.
 Frye also sponsors a charity kickball tournament in Portland.

+In 2020, he launched Chosen Family Wines and then partnered with Kevin Love, his former teammate and a close friend, along with Jacob Gray, and Chase Renton.